Awesome-RJ/Skynet-System/README.md

 - How else would I get reason, message etc? ( I know about split but that'd make the code hard for me to read)

 >Why such noob code?
-- Cuz I'm a noob?
+- Cuz I'm a noob.

 >Why not getting list of all module instead of manually putting module in to_load?
-- I don't want people from uniborg or ftg or other userbots to put there plugins (those weird animation ones or useless ones) in Sibyl System
+- I don't want people from uniborg or ftg or other userbots to put their plugins (those weird animation ones or useless ones) in Sibyl System

 #### Credits